 Bellwright: How to Get Hide and Use It – Deer Farming Guide

-Hide in Bellwright mainly comes from deer, and the most reliable loop is simple: hunt deer, collect hide, then process it on a Drying Rack into raw hide.
-If you only need a quick answer, that is the route to build around.
-Current guide coverage also suggests deer are the main dependable farm source early on, while bandit drops or village purchases can exist in some versions but should be treated as backup, not your primary plan.
+Hide in Bellwright comes from animals, and deer are your most reliable early source.
+The loop is simple: hunt deer with a bow, collect their hide, then process it on a Drying Rack into raw hide.
+If you only need the quick answer, that is the route to build your settlement around.

 Advertisement

-Think of hide as a core animal resource rather than a final-use item.
+Treat hide as a core animal resource, not a final-use item.
 Its job is to move your settlement from hunting into material processing.
-Community guides consistently place it in the path toward raw hide, and later infrastructure branches into tanning or leather-style crafting depending on what you have unlocked.
+You hunt for hide, dry it into raw hide, and that raw hide branches into tanning and leather-style crafting as you unlock more infrastructure.

 That makes hide an economy resource more than a combat reward.
-It “performs” best when your village can move it quickly from hunting to processing.
-A small pile of hide in storage does nothing by itself; a steady loop of hide becoming raw hide is what keeps later recipes moving.
-If you are constantly waiting on downstream materials, hide is often the quiet bottleneck.
+A pile of hide sitting in storage does nothing on its own; a steady loop of hide becoming raw hide is what keeps later recipes moving.
+If you are constantly waiting on downstream materials, hide is usually the quiet bottleneck.

-• Hide is gathered from animals, most notably deer.
+• Hide is gathered from animals, most reliably deer.

-• It is commonly processed on a Drying Rack into raw hide.
+• You process it on a Drying Rack into raw hide.

 If you need hide early, hunt deer with a bow.
-That is the clearest cross-guide recommendation because deer are skittish, fast, and awkward to catch in melee.
-A ranged kill is simply more reliable than trying to sprint one down after it panics.
+Deer are skittish, fast, and awkward to catch in melee, so a ranged kill is far more reliable than trying to sprint one down after it panics.

-The practical approach is to spot the deer first, then close distance without running directly into its line of sight.
-Several guides repeat the same idea: approach from behind or from an angle where terrain, brush, or simple positioning keeps you out of the deer’s awareness for as long as possible.
-Once it is spooked, it can flee quickly, so the first shot matters a lot more than it would against slower wildlife.
+Spot the deer first, then close distance without running straight into its line of sight.
+Approach from behind or from an angle where terrain and brush keep you out of its awareness for as long as possible.
+Once a deer is spooked it bolts quickly, so your first shot matters far more than it would against slower wildlife.

 • Bring a bow and enough arrows for misses or a follow-up shot.